khakhalin/notes/keywords/pandas.md

 In some 🔥
 * `Series.cat.codes` - 🔥

-For some practical examples, see [[LightGBM]], where defining categorical input vectors is a critical step of data preparation (the only way to explain to the model, which dummy variables are catecoricall, and which are not).
+For some practical examples, see [[lightgbm]], where defining categorical input vectors is a critical step of data preparation (the only way to explain to the model, which dummy variables are catecoricall, and which are not).

 Footnotes:
 * https://stackoverflow.com/questions/51102205/how-to-know-the-labels-assigned-by-astypecategory-cat-codes